 • Flakes: Modern Nix with reproducible, composable configurations.

-• Share configs: Your NixOS config can be a GitHub repo.
-Others can use it, learn from it, contribute.
+• Share configs: Your NixOS config can be a public repo others learn from and contribute to.

-• Multiple machines: Same config on laptop and desktop.
-Perfect sync.
+• Multiple machines: Same config on laptop and desktop, kept in perfect sync.

 Cons:

 • Less fun to tinker: Everything goes through Nix.
-You can’t just download a binary and run it.
-This is a feature for reliability, but it reduces the “just try it” factor.
+You can’t just grab a binary and run it.
+Great for reliability, rough on the “just try it” itch.

-• Gaming is harder: Proton/Steam works, but it’s more setup.
-Lutris, various launchers — all need Nix wrappers.
+• Gaming is harder: Proton and Steam work, but they’re more setup.
+Lutris and the various launchers all need Nix wrappers.

-• The rabbit hole: You’ll spend more time perfecting your configuration.nix than actually using your computer.
+• The rabbit hole: You’ll spend more time perfecting configuration.nix than actually using the computer.

-For personal use, I actually prefer Arch.
+For personal use I prefer Arch, and this is where my bias and my reasoning agree.
 The tinkering is the hobby.
 The slight instability is part of the fun.
-And for gaming and random software, Arch’s flexibility beats Nix’s purity.
+For gaming and random software, Arch’s flexibility beats Nix’s purity.

-But if you use the same config across multiple personal machines, or you want your personal and work setups to be identical, NixOS’s declarative model is incredibly powerful.
+If you run the same config across several personal machines, or you want personal and work setups identical, the NixOS declarative model is powerful enough to change that calculus.
+For me, with one desktop, it doesn’t.

 What I Actually Run

-• Work laptop: Arch with btrfs/snapper.
-With proper snapshot discipline, it’s been rock solid.
-I get bleeding-edge tools without waiting for nixpkgs, and recovery from any issue is minutes away.
+• Work laptop: Arch with btrfs and snapper.
+With snapshot discipline it’s been rock solid.
+I get bleeding-edge tools without waiting on nixpkgs, and recovery from anything is minutes away.

 • Personal desktop: Also Arch.
 Same setup, same reliability.
-Gaming works better on Arch than NixOS, and the AUR has everything.
+Gaming works better than on NixOS, and the AUR has everything.

 • Homelab servers: NixOS.
 For servers, declarative config is unbeatable.
-I can rebuild any server from git, and the immutable nature means no drift over time.
+I rebuild any server from git, and the immutable nature means no drift.

-For desktops, I value the familiar Linux experience, instant package availability, and the ability to just download and run things.
-The “instability” is fully mitigated by snapshots and good backup practices.
+The pattern is Arch for interactive workstations, NixOS for servers.
+On desktops I value the familiar Linux experience, instant package availability, and the ability to download and run things.
+The instability is fully mitigated by snapshots and backups.
+On servers I value reproducibility and infrastructure as code, and servers don’t need the bleeding-edge packages or gaming support that make Arch worth it on a desktop.

 Practical Considerations